eagles-project/mam4xx/README.md

 sure that you do not attempt to re-build on top of another developer.

 In order to rebuild HAERO in PNNL CI, either:
-- Add `[haero-rebuild]` somewhere into your commit message when pushing to a PR
+- Add `[haero-rebuild]` or `[rebuild-haero]` somewhere into your commit message when pushing to a PR
 - Log onto the PNNL GitLab, and manually trigger the pipeline yourself.

-Pushing with the commit message `[haero-rebuild]` will build HAERO and run tests, however if you trigger the rebuild manually, you may have to re-run the pipeline again to update the GitHub PR with the correct status.
+Pushing with the commit message `[haero-rebuild]` or `[rebuild-haero]` will build HAERO and run tests, however if you trigger the rebuild manually, you may have to re-run the pipeline again as tests may have already completed.

 ## Generating Documentation